kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-2.md

     }
 }
 ```
-We have converted `_stdout` to a variable which can hold either `None` or the Raw Terminal from before, and we are using `match` in two places to check against the return type and call `die` on error.
+We have added some error handling  now - but we are ignoring the error from `into_raw_mode`.
+If an error happens there, we probably can't write to `stdout` at all, so there is no point to soldier on here.
+Our error handling is mainly aimed at avoiding garbled output, which can only occur when we are actually repeatedly writing to the screen, so there is no need for any additional error handling before our loop begins.

 ## Sections